 Civilian living versus military life

 You’re not just changing jobs or making a move – you’re changing the way you and your family live.
 Sure you’re used to change, but this can be different.
 Be prepared.

-- You’ll be leaving behind close friends.
+- You’ll be leaving behind close friends, but can keep in touch and make new ones.
 Workplace camaraderie will probably be different.
 Job security may be different too.
 But on the other hand, no more orders.

 - Some people choose to combine military and civilian life and transition to the reserves.